Human Parvovirus B19: Understanding its rising impact on public health

 How does Human parvovirus B19 affect pregnant women and fetal development?

 In pregnant women, especially those in the first and second trimesters, Human parvovirus B19 can cross the placenta and infect the fetus, leading to severe anemia and potentially life-threatening complications like fetal hydrops.
-This underscores the importance of early detection and monitoring in pregnant women who may have been exposed to the virus.
+This underscores the importance of and monitoring in pregnant women who may have been exposed to the virus.

 How does Human parvovirus B19 contribute to chronic conditions like arthritis?